 - promote affordable, accessible recreational and competitive youth soccer programs

-- train and develop coaches who emphasize enjoyment for the players
+- train and develop coaches who emphasize enjoyment for and development of the players

 - work in partnership with our communities and schools to provide safe facilities and enjoyable programs for our youth